 What is On-premises?

-Referred to as on-premises or on-prem, this computing model consists of software downloaded to a physical device an organization owns.
+Also referred to as on-prem, this computing model consists of software downloaded to a physical device an organization owns.
 People often use the term in reference to an organization’s data centers, including corporate-owned servers, networking systems, and system components.
 Additionally, on-premises can refer to internally designed applications specific to the organization’s use cases.

 What is Cloud Computing?

 Cloud computing is a model where another organization owns the servers, storage, databases, and software, delivering them “as-a-service” to customers.
-Instead of owning the hardware and software, the organization pays to use the services when it needs them.
+With this model, an organization pays to use the services when it needs them.

 Some services that organizations pay for using this on-demand model include: